Why a Mobile-First Design Is Essential to Your eCommerce Website?

 Mobile-first Design vs. Mobile Responsive

-Mobile-first starts design with mobile and then progresses to screen larger than mobile and then desktop view.
+- Mobile-first starts design with mobile and then progresses to a screen larger than mobile and then desktop view.

 Why Mobile-First Website Important for Your eCommerce?